 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

 Are you doing keto but missing French Toast?
-Prior to starting keto, I loved French toast.
-It was one of the hardest things to give up.
-But, with my keto-friendly version of French toast sticks, you don’t have to give them up just because you follow a keto diet.
-My Keto French Toast Sticks recipe uses a modified egg loaf with coconut flour and my homemade keto cinnamon sugar.
+My Keto French Toast Sticks recipe uses a modified egg loaf with coconut flour and my homemade keto cinnamon sugar to bring this dish back to your morning.
 It’s perfect if you want to make a keto breakfast with common pantry ingredients and is a great option for keto kids.
-Besides the recipe, this post describes what an egg loaf is; outlines how to make low carb French toast sticks using egg loaf and gives some suggestions for toppings.
+Besides the recipe, this post describes what an egg loaf is; outlines how to make low carb French toast sticks using egg loaf, and gives some suggestions for toppings.

 How to make Keto French Toast

 Traditional French toast is made with bread slices soaked in eggs and milk.
 Some recipes include other ingredients like cinnamon and sugar.
-Of course, traditional French toast is not keto friendly, meaning that myself, and many others, have had to cut it out of our diet.
+Of course, traditional French toast is not keto-friendly.

-That is, until the egg roll recipe that includes eggs and cream cheese became famous all over Instagram.
-But, if I’m honest, the famous low carb egg roll recipe isn’t my favorite.
-The recipe creates a soggy feel to the bread, which doesn’t work for me.
+That is until the egg loaf recipe that includes eggs and cream cheese became famous all over Instagram.
+But, if I’m honest, egg loaf as I first saw it wasn’t my favorite because it reminded me of soggy bread.

 What is an Egg Loaf?

 An egg loaf was one keto answer to eating traditional bread.
-Egg loafs consist of two to three ingredients: eggs, cream cheese, and butter.
-When made as is, egg loafs can end up soggy.
+Egg loaf consist of two to three ingredients: eggs, cream cheese, and butter.
+When made as-is, egg loaf can end up soggy.
 It also has a tendency to deflate some after cooking.
-It does a fine job at cutting the carbs, but in my opinion lacks in terms of texture and mouthfeel.
+It does a fine job at cutting the carbs, but in my opinion, it lacks in terms of texture and mouthfeel.

-In my variation, the egg loaf’s texture is closer to real bread consistency and will hold its shape because of the added, keto friendly coconut flour and baking powder.
+In my version, the egg loaf’s texture is closer to real bread consistency and will hold its shape because I added coconut flour and baking powder.

 Make Keto Egg Loaf that tastes more like Bread!